 Research suggests organizations struggle to effectively change corporate culture.
 This study examines Deloitte’s 5-step framework for activating culture change in the workplace as a catalyst for sustained results.
 Longstanding traditional efforts often spawn from top-down leadership and management initiatives.
 With the advancement of organic organizational structures as preferred work environments, this study proposes to target the entirety of the organization, or the “whole.”
 The research utilizes Deloitte’s framework to address various components of the organization participating in culture change and systems improvement.
 Through the application of Holacracy and systems-thinking, managers can strategize sustainable organizational culture.

 This research hypothesizes that evolving systematic processes inside an organization results in effective organizational culture change that endures as compared to an organization’s recommitment to previously established organizational values and principles.
 Inclusive work environments founded on autonomy, courage, shared vision, openness of expression and diverse experiences, result in effective culture activation that enables corporate strategy.
 The study proposes to apply the culture-activating framework to the retail and technological industry being impacted by AI (Artificial Intelligence).

 This research adds to the body of work that investigates the tenets of effective organizational culture for improved organizational strategy.

 College of Business and Management

 Migliano, K., & Ramsey, E. (2020, May 27-28).
-The efficacy of change management: Examining Deloitte’s five-step framework for activating culture change in the workplace as a catalyst for sustained results [Conference session].
+Efficacy of change management: Processes to construct enduring organizational culture [Conference session].
 Twentieth International Conference on Knowledge, Culture, and Change in Organizations, Virtual Conference, University of Illinois at Chicago, Student Center East, Chicago, IL, United States.